mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 # Metropolis-Hastings Algorithm

 Metropolis-Hastings (MH) algorithm is a Markov chain method for obtaining a sequence of random samples from a probability distribution from which direct sampling is difficult.
 This sequence can be used to approximate the distribution (e.g., generate a histogram) or to compute an integral (e.g., an expected value).
 MH algorithm and other MCMC methods are generally used for sampling from multi-dimensional distributions, especially when the number of dimensions is high.

+While the Gibbs sampler relies on conditional distributions, the Metropolis-Hastings sampler uses a full joint density distribution to generate a candidate draws.
+The candidate draws are not automatically added to the chain but rather an acceptance probability distribution is used to accept or reject candidate draws.

 Let $q(Y \mid X)$ be a transition density (also called candidate generating density) for $p$-dimensional $X$ and $Y$ from which we can easily simulate and it is either expilicitly available (up to a multiplicative constant, independent of $X$) or symmetric.
 Let $\pi (X)$ be our target density (i.e., stationary distribution that Markov Chain will eventually converge to).
 MH procedure is an iterative algorithm where at each stage, there are three steps.
 Suppose we are currently in state $x$ and we want to know how to move to the next state in state space.